Azimuthal quantum number: Relation to atomic orbitals

-Azimuthal quantum number: Illustrating (five) alternative orbital angular momentum shapes as "cones"—here portraying (five) alternative values for the reduced Planck constant, ħ.
+Azimuthal quantum number: Illustrating (five) alternative orbital angular momentum shapes as "cones"—here portraying (five) alternative values in terms of the reduced Planck constant, ħ.

 There are four quantum numbers—n, ℓ, m_{ℓ}, m_{s}— connected with the energy states of an isolated atom's electrons.
 These four numbers specify the unique and complete quantum state of any single electron in the atom, and they combine to compose the electron's wavefunction, or orbital.

 When solving to obtain the wave function, the Schrödinger equation resolves into three equations that lead to the first three quantum numbers, meaning that the three equations are interrelated.
 The azimuthal quantum number arises in solving the polar part of the wave equation—relying on the spherical coordinate system, which generally works best with models having sufficient aspects of spherical symmetry.

 An electron's angular momentum, L, is related to its quantum number ℓ by the following equation: